DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 1, 2, 6, 7, 9, 11, 12, 17, 18, 22, 23, 25, 27, and 28 rejected under 35 U.S.C.
-103 as being unpatentable over Dsouza et al. (US 2019/0355172; hereinafter “Dsouza”) in view of Mack (US 2003/0202120).
+Claims 1, 2, 6, 7, 9, 11, 12, 17, 18, 22, 23, 25, 27, 28, 31, and 32 are rejected under 35 U.S.C.
+103 as being unpatentable over Dsouza et al. (US 2019/0355172; hereinafter “Dsouza”) in view of LeGendre et al. (US 2024/0212106; hereinafter “LeGendre”).

-Regarding claim 1, Dsouza discloses A method comprising: determining an estimated camera pose corresponding to image data (“the orientation, position, and/or movement of the image capturing device (e.g., mobile devices),” para.
+Regarding claim 1, Dsouza discloses A method comprising: determining an estimated camera pose corresponding to a frame of image data (“the orientation, position, and/or movement of the image capturing device (e.g., mobile devices),” para.
 27); generating a background replacement view of a configured three-dimensional (3D) content (“to generate the background image, both 3D and 2D image resources may be used,” para.
 36; “The background image may be generated from the selected image resource based at least in part on the determined orientation of the mobile device … the image resource is a three-dimensional (3D) world model for background, e.g., obtained from 3D modeling or 3D reconstruction,” paras.
 54-55), wherein the background replacement view is associated with an angle-of-view (AOV) based on the estimated camera pose (“the virtual backgrounds can be generated based on the orientation, position, and/or location of the mobile device,” para.
-45); determining a segmentation mask for the image data, the segmentation mask indicative of a foreground portion of the image data and a background portion of the image data (“a foreground image is segmented from the original image … a transparency mask (e.g., a binary mask) for the foreground object is produced,” para.
-57); and generating an output image based on the image and the background replacement view of the configured 3D content (“obtain … a foreground image, a foreground mask, and a virtual background image and use such components to generate a composite image,” para.
+45); determining a segmentation mask for the frame of image data, the segmentation mask indicative of a foreground portion of the frame of image data and a background portion of the frame of image data (“a foreground image is segmented from the original image … a transparency mask (e.g., a binary mask) for the foreground object is produced,” para.
+57); and generating an output image frame based on the … image and the background replacement view of the configured 3D content (“obtain … a foreground image, a foreground mask, and a virtual background image and use such components to generate a composite image,” para.
 38).

-Regarding claim 9, the combination of Dsouza and Mack renders obvious wherein the configured 3D content is a computer-generated (CG) 3D model of a scene selected from a plurality of CG 3D models of scenes (“The user may browser various image resources … the image resource is a three-dimensional (3D) world model for background, e.g., obtained from 3D modeling or 3D reconstruction,” Dsouza, paras.
+Regarding claim 9, the combination of Dsouza and LeGendre renders obvious wherein the configured 3D content is a computer-generated (CG) 3D model of a scene selected from a plurality of CG 3D models of scenes (“The user may browser various image resources … the image resource is a three-dimensional (3D) world model for background, e.g., obtained from 3D modeling or 3D reconstruction,” Dsouza, paras.
 54-55).

-Regarding claim 11, the combination of Dsouza and Mack renders obvious wherein the background replacement view of the CG 3D scene is generated using an image capture device used to obtain the image data (“system 200 [of Fig. 2] is embodied as a specialized computing device in a mobile phone,” Dsouza, para.
+Regarding claim 11, the combination of Dsouza and LeGendre renders obvious wherein the background replacement view of the CG 3D scene is generated using an image capture device used to obtain the frame of image data (“system 200 [of Fig. 2] is embodied as a specialized computing device in a mobile phone,” Dsouza, para.
 39; “the mobile device has a camera,” Dsouza, para.
 50; Fig. 2 of Dsouza illustrates the Background Processor 230 being included within the mobile device).

-Regarding claim 12, the combination of Dsouza and Mack renders obvious wherein: the background replacement view comprises a view of a portion of the CG 3D scene, wherein the view of the portion of the CG 3D scene is associated with an AOV corresponding to the image data and the estimated camera pose (“The background image may be generated from the selected image resource based at least in part on the determined orientation of the mobile device … the image resource is a three-dimensional (3D) world model for background … rasterize a part of the panoramic image to generate the background image,” Dsouza, paras.
+Regarding claim 12, the combination of Dsouza and LeGendre renders obvious wherein: the background replacement view comprises a view of a portion of the CG 3D scene, wherein the view of the portion of the CG 3D scene is associated with an AOV corresponding to the frame of image data and the estimated camera pose (“The background image may be generated from the selected image resource based at least in part on the determined orientation of the mobile device … the image resource is a three-dimensional (3D) world model for background … rasterize a part of the panoramic image to generate the background image,” Dsouza, paras.
 54-56).

 Regarding claim 17, it is rejected using the same citations and rationales described in the rejection of claim 1, with the additional limitations of An apparatus for processing image data, comprising: at least one memory; and at least one processor coupled to the at least one memory (see Dsouza, Fig. 8).